Łukasz Skowron

 Łukasz Skowron (born 17 March 1991) is a Polish former professional footballer who played as a goalkeeper.
 Besides Poland, he has played in Cyprus, Portugal, and the Republic of Ireland.
 He last played for St Patrick's Athletic of the League of Ireland Premier Division in their 2017 season.

-He currently serves as the goalkeeping coach for Polish club Lechia Gdańsk.
+He most recently served as the goalkeeping coach for Polish club Lechia Gdańsk.